cedar-policy/rfcs/text/0027-record-as-map.md

     ])
 };
 ```
 With current Cedar, this approach is insufficient to model a policy that says "the `project` tag for `principal` is the same as the `project` tag for the `resource`", which we could write with maps as `project.tags["project"] == resource.tags["project"]`.

-However, with the addition of the `any` operator from [RFC 21](https://github.com/cedar-policy/rfcs/blob/any-and-all-operators/text/0021-any-and-all-operators.md#add-all-and-any-operators), we could encode this logic as follows:
+With the addition of the _generalized_ `any?` operator from [RFC 21](https://github.com/cedar-policy/rfcs/pull/21), we could encode this logic as follows:
 ```
 when {
-  resource.tags.any(
+  resource.tags.any? (
     it.key == "project" &&
-    principal.tags.contains({key: "project", value: it.value}))
+    principal.tags.contains({key: "project", value: it.value})
+  )
 }
 ```
-Here, `any` iterates over the `tags` set, binding `it` to each value it reaches in the contained expression.
+Here, `any?` iterates over the `tags` set, binding `it` to each value it reaches in the contained expression.
 This expression returns `true` when the value's key is `"project"` and when `principal.tags` contains the same key and value (notated as `it.value`).
 We effectively find `it.value` for one set and then use that value to perform the membership test in the second set.

 We could use a similar encoding for the `Timebox` example.
 Each `List` resource would have an attribute `timeboxes` of type `set<{ user: User, start: Long, end: Long }>`.
 Then we add a policy:
 ```